Click here to go back to the homepage to learn English...

 His secretary calls to remind him about the meeting.

-remind has always an object
+remind always has an object

 This handkerchief has a knot.
 The knot reminds the man that he has something to do.